-The following diagram shows our current organizational structure of MGL Group and reflects the composition of the Banking and Non-Banking Groups.
+The following diagram shows our current organizational structure of the MGL Group and reflects the composition of the Banking and Non-Banking Groups.

 1. The MGL CEO has senior executive responsibility for the management of the business activities of the Banking Group.
 The MBL CEO has senior executive oversight of the Banking Group's position in order to protect MBL's interests and fulfil its responsibilities as an ADI.
 The MBL CEO assists the MGL CEO in fulfilling her responsibilities to MBL.
-2. Certain assets of the Credit Markets business, certain activities of the Cash Equities business and the Commodity Markets and Finance business, and some other less financially significant activities are undertaken from within the Non-Banking group.
-3. The current Group Head of BFS is also the Deputy Group CEO.
+2. Certain assets of the Credit Markets business, certain activities of the Commodity Markets and Finance business, and some other less financially significant activities are undertaken from within the Non-Banking group.
+3. The current Group Head of BESs state to the December Group CEO.

-MGL and MBL will continue to monitor and review the appropriateness of the MGL structure, including the provision of shared services.
+MGL and MBL will continue to monitor and review the appropriateness of the MGL structure.
 From time to time, the optimal allocation of MGL's businesses between the Banking Group and the Non-Banking Group and within the Banking Group and the Non-Banking Group may be adjusted and MGL and we may make changes in light of relevant factors including business growth, regulatory considerations, market developments and counterparty considerations.